-Master Data Management helps you define attributes for each of these entities by creating “master” records in a central repository.
-It also helps you manage relationships between those entities so that when someone requests information about one thing (say, a customer), it will return all related information as well (like orders).
+Master Data Management helps you define attributes for each entity by creating “master” records in a central repository.
+It also helps you manage relationships between those entities so that when someone requests information about one thing (say, a customer), it will also return all related information (like orders).

 3) Data Quality